Happy Earth Day, “Urban Garden”

 In managing the urban garden, it is good to keep in mind its goals.
 If these are to help individuals eat healthful food, meditate, exercise, support the water, soil, and wildlife, and beautify the neighborhood, much togetherness among gardeners may not be required.
 Depending on the size of the community garden, gardeners may gather once or twice a growing season to work together toting and distributing wood chips.
 I was asked to be the assistant manager of a community garden.
 I accepted most of the role, without the title.
 The task can be as demanding as managing a community theater, religious group, or civic association.

 My own growing of food crops has involved various attempts over the years.
-For examples, I have harvested, thus far, asparagus, carrots, garlic, pumpkins, radish, strawberries, string beans, sunflower seeds, tomatoes, tomatillos, and wheat.
+For examples, I have harvested, thus far, asparagus, carrots, chives, garlic, pumpkins, radish, strawberries, string beans, sunflower seeds, tomatoes, tomatillos, and wheat.

 I succeeded in helping wild Monarch Butterflies.
 Recently, the International Union for Conservation of Nature has declared the migratory Monarch Butterflies, the type I seek to preserve, as endangered.
 Some observers report that these butterflies have thrived better in urban than rural settings.
 In my garden plot, I discovered evidence -- difficult to spot -- that a number of these revered butterflies had emerged from the chrysalis to winged adulthood.

 I have learned of and observed three forms of governance and management for community gardens in Maryland, successively older and more decentralized.
 In College Park, a newly formed community garden was built by the gardeners and first garden manager, an employee of the city.
-Subsequent garden managers represented the garden to the busy Public Works, and supervised the garden, as part of their other municipal duties, often without any gardener as liaison; not all these managers had much experience gardening.
+Subsequent garden managers represented the garden to the busy Public Works, and supervised the garden directly, as part of their other municipal duties, often without any gardener as clear liaison; not all these managers had much experience gardening: experience with gardening is not essential to managing a community garden.
 In Silver Spring and adjacent towns, the National Capital Park and Planning has been affiliated with the management of a great many community gardens, and the manager I met was a hired certified gardener, who, with liaisons in various gardens, watched the gardens, calling many meetings.
+The gardeners might be chosen to mirror the demography of the town.
+(Or they might get chosen because they are friends or neighbors of current gardeners.)
 The gardening advocacy of First Lady Michelle Obama seemed to inspire women's participation.
 In both these gardening systems, the local government supplies water to the gardens.
 Finally, in Greenbelt, community gardening began as fundamental to the town, co-founded by President Franklin Roosevelt and First Lady Eleanor Roosevelt.
 The "Victory Gardens" supported the World War II effort at home.
 The original street grid includes Garden Way, which still is lined with homeowners' gardens and ends in a community garden.
 But as the town grew, needing more land, the number of community gardens decreased, and the town became disengaged from the garden management.
-For a while, Greenbelt purchased its woodchips from College Park.
-Today, many Greenbelt gardeners attempt making their own compost, community gardeners carry water and elect their own managers for the gardens; some have tilled and harvested peacefully in their community garden plots for 30 years.
+Only remnants of the original large garden areas remain, fenced clearings in forests.
+Because of the forest locations -- certainly not urban gardening -- these gardens might recall the concepts of sustainable agriculture adopted in "forest gardens," described as "Analog Forestry": www.analogforestry.org.
+For a while, Greenbelt purchased its wood-chips from College Park; today, many Greenbelt gardeners attempt making their own compost, and community gardeners carry and store water, as needed.
+They elect their own managers for the gardens.
+Some gardeners have tilled and harvested in their community garden plots peacefully for 30 years.

 (And here is a video of me visiting the urban garden, interviewed and filmed